(Updated 1 April, 2026)

 A case for confusion

 Over time, and with the development of style guides, title case became more common for formal contexts like essay titles, academic papers and published works.
-It has also long been the standard for headings in the United States.
+It has also long been the standard for headings in the United States (hello AI generated content).

 The Australian Government Style Manual calls for minimal punctuation.
 This includes using sentence case for:

 Many organisations use the Australian Government Style Manual as the foundation for their in-house style guides.
-Yet their communication is full of Board Meetings, Strategic Plans, Annual Reports, Hubs, Clients and Community Relations Officers.
+And yet their communication is still full of Board Meetings, Strategic Plans, Annual Reports, Hubs, Clients and Community Relations Officers.

-There’s a reluctance to remove these unnecessary caps; as though doing so will reduce their importance or convey disrespect.
+There’s a reluctance to remove these unnecessary caps.
+It’s as though doing so will reduce their importance or convey disrespect.

 Title case has its role.
 But let’s look at why the guidance leans toward sentence case.